Law of the iterated logarithm for supercritical non-local spatial branching processes: Preliminaries

 For $n\in\mathbb{N}$ and $\varepsilon>0$, let $\mathcal{G}_{n}:=\mathcal{F}_{ n\sigma+r}\vee \sigma(Z_{s}:\ s\le n\sigma)$ and

 The last equality is from the Markov property and the independence of $X$ and $Z$.
-We adopt the notation $\mathfrak{F}_{s}$ as defined in \eqref{Def-F}.
-By repeating the computation that yields \eqref{lem3.2.2}, we can show that
+We adopt the notation $\mathfrak{F}_{s}$ as defined in \eqref{neweq11}.
+Applying a computation similar to the one leading to \eqref{lem3.2.2}, we can show that

 Consequently, $\liminf_{\mathbb{N}\ni n\to+\infty}V^{2}_{n,\varepsilon}\ge\varepsilon^{2}W_{\infty}(Z)\mathrm{Var}[W_{\sigma}(Z)]>0$ $\pp_{\delta_{x}}$-a.s.

 Let $Z^{\pm}_{n,\varepsilon}:=Y^{\pm}_{n,\varepsilon}/V_{n,\varepsilon}$.
 We shall prove that